 Ledger has worked hard to increase the number of coins, tokens, NFTs, and other digital assets it supports.
 When first launched, it only supported around 1,500 coins and tokens.
 Plus, the number of apps it supported was limited.
 Now you can download and connect to over 100 apps.
 You can find a full list of Ledger-supported cryptocurrencies here.

-One way Ledger makes sure they stay the number one crypto hardware wallet is by providing users with a wide range of useful features.
-Since we purchase our first Ledger Nano in 2017, they have continually added new features.
+One way Ledger ensures they stay the number one crypto hardware wallet is by providing users with a wide range of useful features.
+Since we purchased our first Ledger Nano in 2017, they have continually added new features.

 Ledger Live is a cloud-based software and gateway to the Ledger hardware wallet, providing an easy-to-use interface for managing a Ledger device.
 The software is free to use and can be downloaded securely from Ledger.com onto a desktop or mobile phone.
 Supporting all Ledger devices, including the Nano S Plus and the Nano X.

-Ledger Live simplifies sending, receiving, stake, and swapping your crypto assets.
+Ledger Live simplifies sending, receiving, staking, and swapping crypto assets.
 With the recent addition of Bluetooth connectivity, you can now perform all these actions on the go, with access from a mobile device.

 Ledger Live App for Nano X